otigon/automated-jb2a-animations/README.md

 - Code from Midi-QOL (Tim Posney) is used to check distance between tokens: Copyright (c) 2020 Tim Posney
 - Honeybadger (Trioderigon) provided the framework for the Misty Step Animation
 - Code from FX Master (U-Man) is used to create multiple canvas layers for the animations: Copyright 2021 U~man
+- Code from the Magic Items Module was used to help build out the A-A Tab.

 \
 \
 \